 Never attempt to oil your clock on your own.
 There are better approaches to figuring out how to clean and lube a Chelsea regulator clock.
 We also have to warn you against spraying the movement with any type of lubrication, as this will cause more harm than good and could possibly harm your clock’s movement.

 If and when you encounter any issues with your Chelsea Clock — from timekeeping to strike problems — resist the urge to try to fix it yourself.
 Your best course of action is to give us a call, as our dedicated and knowledgeable staff is here to address all of your needs.
 Submit an inquiry or call us at 800-284-1778 if you require anything from our expert team.

-Our Clock technicians service both new and antique clocks right here at our factory in Chelsea, Massachusetts.
-Each clock we service is first completely disassembled and thoroughly cleaned using an ultrasonic cleaning process, which removes any old oils and debris from your clock’s working movement.
-Next, our technicians carefully inspect each component for damage, wear or breakage.
+Our technicians work on new and antique clocks at our factory in Chelsea, Massachusetts.
+Each clock we service is completely disassembled and thoroughly cleaned using an ultrasonic cleaning process, which removes old oil and debris from the movement.
+Our technicians then carefully inspect each component for damage, wear or breakage.
 We burnish and polish pivots, replace or restore worn bushing holes and service or replace mainsprings.
-The escapement, which is the heart beat of the clock, is also disassembled and cleaned for service by our senior watch technician who looks for any damaged components that need repair/replacing.
-Once all has been fully serviced, we will reassemble the escapement to the movement, regulate, and accuracy-test your instrument for a minimum of two weeks.
-All repair work is guaranteed for two years.
-Whether your clock is 5 or 100 years old, our clock technicians will have your clock performing as if it were new.
+The escapement (the clock’s “heartbeat”) is disassembled and cleaned as well.
+Our senior watch technician will then search for any damaged components that need repair or replacement.